malw4/developer-zone/docs/Anjay_Client/Getting_started.md

 Start developing LwM2M applications on your boards and IoT devices in just a few clicks using our Anjay LwM2M Client.

+!!!
+Note
+    If you want to read more about our product LwM2M library see [Anjay's documentation](https://avsystem.github.io/Anjay-doc/Introduction.html).

 ## Espressif ESP32
 ### M5StickC